HuyinCP/HuyinCP/README.md

 ### 👋 Welcome to My GitHub Page!

-Hi, I'm **Quang Huy** – an aspiring AI engineer. \n I'm a student studying at the Ho Chi Minh University of Technology and Education. \n I’m passionate about:
+Hi, I'm **Quang Huy** – an aspiring AI engineer. <br>
+I'm a student studying at the Ho Chi Minh University of Technology and Education. <br>
+I’m passionate about: <br>
 - 🧠 Machine Learning
 - 👁️‍🗨️ Computer Vision
 - 🕹️ Reinforcement Learning